 The first train bound for Jaffna departs at 05:55 and the last train leaves at 21:00.
 Make sure you make it to Colombo Fort within these times to ensure a train within the same day.

 Getting to Jaffna by Train via Polgahawela Junction

-When coming from Kandy, Nuwara Eliya or Ella, you don’t have to travel all the way to Colombo, as you can make your transfer at Polgahawela Junction.
+When coming from Kandy, Nuwara Eliya or Ella, you don’t have to travel all the way to Colombo.
+You can make your transfer at Polgahawela Junction.

 It saves travel time, but there’s a chance you will have to wait a few hours at the railway station if you also took the train to Polgahawela.
 This is why you can also consider taking either a taxi or a bus from the central towns to the junction.
 Below, we give you a breakdown of your options to help you decide the best way to get to Polgahawela: